singnet/offernet/docs/offernet-docs-bookdown/book/01-ConceptualFramework.md

 1. GitHub code contributions
 1. Offering of expertise;
 1. Decentralized chatbot;
-1. Personalized Open Eduction for the Masses;!INCLUDE "../assets/hypothesis.html"
+1. Personalized Open Eduction for the Masses;

 Offer Networks is a concept of an alternative economy where Agents (humans, AIs and or more/less simple programs and intelligences) find, negotiate and execute locally and globally beneficial series of not-only-monetary exchanges of goods (tangible and/or intangible).
 The initial motivation is to find conceptual and implementable ways for humans to express and share complex inter-subjective values of exchangeable items in fundamentally richer way than ‘flat’ & ‘one-dimensional’ monetary economy warrants, while still leveraging advantages of it.
 Conceptually, one can generalize humans to any agents or processes, material / immaterial goods to any items (e.g. data) and by doing this come close to a general concept of ‘distributed marketplace of intelligences’  -- which is SingularityNET is all about (only without strict emphasis on AI).